 Requirements for Program Completion

-While enrolled in clinical nursing courses, all students must carry professional liability insurance through Saint Xavier University, provide evidence of current licensure as a registered nurse, current health insurance coverage and current CPR certification, and meet School of Nursing health and background check requirements.
+While enrolled in clinical nursing courses, all students must carry professional liability insurance through Saint Xavier University, provide evidence of current licensure as a registered nurse, current health insurance coverage and current CPR certification, and meet nursing program health and background check requirements.
 Additional requirements may be specified by clinical agencies in which the students practice.
-Students are responsible for complying with the policies and procedures as stated in the current edition of the Graduate Nursing Student Handbook.
+Students are responsible for complying with the policies and procedures as stated in the current edition of the Graduate Nursing Student Handbook on Canvas.